-If you’re a BSW or MSW student, you probably need to do a practicum placement to complete your degree.
-I’m an MSW (Master’s of Social Work) student at UBC (the University of British Columbia) in Vancouver…and I’m one of the few BSW and MSW students who hasn’t found a practicum placement.
+If you’re a BSW or MSW student, you may need a practicum placement to complete your social work degree.
+When I was an MSW (Master of Social Work) student at UBC (the University of British Columbia) in Vancouver, I was one of the last BSW and MSW students to find a practicum placement.

 I’m told that my expectations are too high.
 My practicum advisor and the placement coordinator at UBC tell me I won’t get a placement in the field of my choice (a hospital, clinic, or health organization).
 I don’t have any healthcare or social work experience, and the three organizations they tried won’t take first year MSW students.
 The advisor and the practicum coordinator are both encouraging me to take a placement of their choice, so I get the social work experience I need.

 If you’re not sure about graduate school, read Should You Go to Grad School for a Master of Social Work (MSW)?
 Below are a few tips on finding practicum placements for those of you already in grad school…